This is the October 2, 2013 revision of the UltraViolet FAQ.

 A Content Provider, such as a Hollywood studio, publishes content for use in UltraViolet.

-A Retailer, such as Best Buy or Wal-mart, sells UltraViolet content to users by putting the right to access the content into the user's digital collection.
+A Retailer, such as Best Buy or Wal-mart, sells UltraViolet content to users by putting the right to access the content into the user's Library.
 Retailers can sell online or in physical stores.